Search

 • R series (Resistant to oil) - May be used in any atmosphere where there is no oil particulate, or up to one shift where there is oil particulate present.
 "One shift" means eight hours of continuous or intermittent use.

-• P series (Oil-Proof) - May be used in any atmosphere, including those with oil particulates, for more than one shift.
+• P series (Strongly resistant to oil) - May be used in any atmosphere, including those with oil particulates, for more than one shift.
 If the filter is used in atmospheres with oil particulates, contact the manufacturer to find out the service life of the filter.

 What are the different types of cartridges and filters?